THE DOVER WAR MEMORIAL PROJECT

 iI only know he passed away, and never said goodbye, in memoriam James Clift, courtesy Dover ExpressClift, J.

-He was born at Dover, the son of Elizabeth Clift and the late James Edward Clift, and the husband of Sarah Rose Clift (nee Bradish), of 1, Bowling Green Hill, Dover.
+He was born at Dover, the son of Elizabeth Clift and the late James Edward Clift and the husband of Sarah Rose Clift (née Bradish) of 1 Bowling Green Hill, Dover, the address of her mother.
+Sarah was the sister of Barrington Bradish.

 (article)